aws/aws-cli/README.rst

     $ aws iam list-users

-Will automatically use the global endpoint for the IAM service regardless of the value of the ``AWS_DEFAULT_REGION`` environment variable or the ``region`` variable specified in your profile.
+will automatically use the global endpoint for the IAM service regardless of the value of the ``AWS_DEFAULT_REGION`` environment variable or the ``region`` variable specified in your profile.